WebBreacher/WhatsMyName/CONTRIBUTING.md

 The format of the `wmn-data.json` JSON was altered due to Issue #414.
 There are still 3 main elements:

 1. License - The license for this project and its data
-2. Authors - The people that have contributed to this project
+2. Authors - The people that have recently contributed to this project
 3. Sites - This is the main data

 Within the `sites` elements, the format is as follows (with several parameters being optional):